 I started my own business the same year, offering history workshops and costume demonstrations to schools and historical events, and started running tutor groups for home educated students.
 My tuition business expanded during this time to include private students and whole class workshops in private schools teaching History, English and Maths at KS3 and IGCSE level.

 I became frustrated while teaching the history IGCSE course that there really wasn’t one book that I could suggest students buy; each topic seemed to require a new book.
 I therefore set out to create a resource that my students could use and would save their parents’ money.
 This has since been published as a book and has proved to be a very successful resource.

-In 2013 I decided to cut down on working with schools and expanded my home education workshops to focus more on the exam areas my own children needed and offer a full range of group tuition classes for students in my local area.
-I am currently still running these classes even though my two eldest have completed their IGCSE’s and are more autonomous in their studies, and I now have my nephews in the classes instead.
-I love this job and feel as though it is what I was born to do!
+In 2013 I decided to cut down on working with schools and expanded my home education workshops to focus more on the exam areas my own children needed and offer a full range of group tuition classes for students in my local area and enjoyed several years of successfully seeing local home educated students through their exams.

-I am really excited about teaming up with Echo Education and am looking forward to helping my students gain an interest and hopefully a love of history.
+I am really excited to be working with Echo Education and am looking forward to helping many more students through their IGCSE’s and GCSE’s.